seyisedel/whizbot/README.md

 # whizbot
-A chatbot with Azure Bot Service
+A Chatbot with Azure Bot Service